6.16. Hive Level Security with Apache Sentry#

 Apache Sentry is a granular, role-based authorization module for Hadoop.
 Sentry provides the ability to control and enforce precise levels of privileges on data for authenticated users and applications such as Presto.

-Starburst Enterprise Presto can use Apache Sentry for role-base access control enforcing the same and existing privileges granted on Hive objects.
+SEP can use Apache Sentry for role-base access control enforcing the same and existing privileges granted on Hive objects.
 Presto will enforce privileges assigned to Hive Databases, Tables, Columns, and Views.
 If a user does not have a privilege to query an object, the query will fail and an error will be returned.

 Before You Begin#